defano/pig-tutorial/README.md

             group.date AS date,
             COUNT(tickets) AS ticket_count;

 6. Now that we've produced a count of tickets issued by each camera on each day of the year, we need some statistical calculations to determine how many tickets in one day would be considered the 99th percentile.
 We'll use the DataFu `StreamingQuantile` UDF to help with this.
+For good measure, we're also calculating the average number of tickets issued per day by the camera (using the built-in `AVG` function):

         quantiles_by_address = FOREACH (GROUP tickets_by_address_date BY (camera_address)) GENERATE
         	group AS camera_address,
             Quantile(tickets_by_address_date.(ticket_count)) AS quantile_99,
             AVG(tickets_by_address_date.(ticket_count)) AS average;

- A couple things to note about this:
- * The `ticket_count` alias is overloaded in the schema.
- * For good measure, we're also calculating the average number of tickets issued per day by the camera.
+  Note that when we group `tickets_by_address_date BY camera_address`, the resulting relation has two elements: the camera address aliased as `group` and the associated grouped rows (tuples) in a bag aliased with the name of the originating relation, `tickets_by_address_date`.
+This is why can't simply refer to `ticket_count`, we have to reach inside the bag that contains it using the `tickets_by_address_date.ticket_count` syntax.

+7. At this point, we have two tables:
+  - `tickets_by_address_date` with the schema `{camera_adddress:chararray, date:chararray, ticket_count:int}`, and
+  - `quantiles_by_address` with the schema `{camera_address:chararray, quantile_99:double, average:double}`

+  Lets perform an inner-join on these tables by `camera_address` to produce `{camera_adddress:chararray, date:chararray, ticket_count:int, camera_address:chararray, quantile_99:double, average:double}` using the `JOIN` statement:

+        tickets_quantiles = JOIN tickets_by_address_date BY camera_address, quantiles_by_address BY camera_address;

+8. Reduce the result set to only those records where the number of tickets issued by a camera on a given date exceeds that camera's 99th percentile and dump the results:

+        outliers = FILTER tickets_quantiles BY (ticket_count > quantile_99.($0));
+        DUMP outliers;

+  _What's with the `$0` nonsense?_ The output of our `Quantile` method is a tuple of quantiles rather than a scalar (this is so that it can simultaniously calculate multiple quantiles at once).
+If we simply performed our comparison as `(ticket_count > quantile_99)` Pig would complain that it cannot compare an `int` to a touple.
+The `$0` notation references the first field (and in this case the only field) in the touple; a scalar `int` value.

-Finally, your script should look like:
+9. Quadruple-check your results.
+Your completed script should read...

         REGISTER datafu-1.2.0.jar
         DEFINE Quantile datafu.pig.stats.StreamingQuantile('0.99');